utkarshchandrakar/Smart_elections_rasp/.github/ISSUE_TEMPLATE.md

 Please answer the following questions for yourself before submitting an issue.

 - [ ] I am running the latest version
-- [ ] I checked to make sure that this issue has not already been filed
-- [ ] I'm reporting the issue to the correct repository

 # Expected Behavior